 Especially in 2021, lawmakers in several states are using harmful lies about the 2020 elections to pass a scourge of legislative proposals that would disenfranchise communities of color at a disproportionately high rate.

 On March 2, 2021, the Supreme Court also heard arguments in Brnovich v.
-DNC, a case brought by those who are making a concerted effort to chip away at the VRA.
+Democratic National Committee, a case brought by those who are making a concerted effort to chip away at the VRA.
 This case deals with Section 2 of the VRA, which provides protection against racial discrimination in voting.
 The court’s decision in this case will have profound consequences for the future of voting rights in the U.S.

 As in 1965, our country is at a crossroads.
 What we do now will determine access to voting rights not just for ourselves, but also for future generations.
 Thus, our government at both the state and federal level must affirm that racial discrimination has no place in our elections.